 - 1. The development shall be begun before the expiration of three years from the date of this permission. - 2.
 Development shall be carried out in accordance with plan drawing nos.
-12/06/01, 12/06/03 submitted on the 22nd November and the proposed stable drawing submitted on the 20th August. - 3.
+12/06/01, 12/06/03 submitted on the 13th February 2013. - 3.
 No development shall take place/commence until a programme of archaeological work including a Written Scheme of Investigation has been submitted to and approved by the local planning authority in writing. - 4.
 No development shall take place other than in accordance with the Written Scheme of Investigation. - 5.
-Notwithstanding the provisions of Part 1 of Schedule 2 of the Town and Country Planning (General Permitted Development Order) 1995 as amended (or any Order revoking and re-enacting that Order) in respect of the dwelling hereby permitted no development as specified in Classes A, B, C with the exception of C.1. (c) (ii), D or F shall be carried out unless planning permission has first been granted by the Local Planning Authority - 6.
-The proposed stables shall be used only in connection with the Applicant's own livestock and no livery/riding school nor other business nor commercial use is permitted. - 7.
-Waste bedding and manure arising from the development must be stored and disposed of in such a manner that is does not give rise to nuisance - 8.
-No development shall take place on site until details of existing and finished site levels have been submitted to and approved in writing by the Local Planning Authority.
+Notwithstanding the provisions of Part 1 of Schedule 2 of the Town and Country Planning

+(General Permitted Development Order) 1995 as amended (or any Order revoking and re-enacting that Order) in respect of the dwelling hereby permitted no development as specified in Classes A, B, C with the exception of C.1. (c) (ii), D or F shall be carried out unless planning permission has first been granted by the Local Planning Authority

+6. No development shall take place on site until details of existing and finished site levels have been submitted to and approved in writing by the Local Planning Authority.
 The development shall be carried out in accordance with such agreed details.